antonio1998abril/SocialStore/README.md

 # SocialStore

-## Login AND Reister are already done
+## this Projext is already done https://clientmago.herokuapp.com/
+#i need to add commentaries and create ranked products